 The local government denied the vendors street permits, and O’Brien had to leave the next morning.
 The shop owner was devastated, and she used the 20 hour car ride back to Lakeland to plan out the next steps for her store.

 O’Brien took Texas’s lead, closed her shop’s doors, and decided to focus on selling online and encouraging people to stay at home.
-The state of Florida allows e-commerce shops to continue shipping items.
+The state of Florida allows e-commerce shops to continue shipping items (see post for more information).
+Most of the online businesses also opt for Transaction Heroes return order fulfillment, whilst keeping the customer in the loop, to track their order.
 While O’Brien has ran into some issues with getting and shipping products, she said the company is “trucking along.”

 “All our Twenty Seven products are available online, and our gracious supporters have actually been making us sell out of things often,” O’Brien said.
 “I am so grateful.”